-- · dependence upon energy industry spending for seismic data acquisition services; - · the unpredictable nature of forecasting weather; - · the potential for contract delay or cancellation; - · the potential for fluctuations in oil and natural gas prices; and - · the availability of capital resources.
+- · dependence upon energy industry spending for seismic data acquisition services; - the unpredictable nature of forecasting weather; - · the potential for contract delay or cancellation; - the potential for fluctuations in oil and natural gas prices; and - the availability of capital resources.

 We use the words "may," "will," "can," "could," "should," "expect," "anticipate," "estimate," "believe," "target," "continue," "intend," "plan," "budget," and other similar words to identify forward-looking statements.
 You should read statements that contain these words carefully because they discuss future expectations, contain projections of results of operations or of our financial condition, and/or state other "forward-looking" information.
 We do not undertake any obligation to update or revise publicly any forward-looking statements, except as required by law.
-These statements also involve risks and uncertainties that could cause our actual results or financial condition to materially differ from our expectations in this Form 10-K.
+These statements also involve risks and uncertainties that could cause our actual results or financial condition to differ materially from our expectations in this Form 10-K.

 We believe that it is important to communicate our expectations of future performance to our investors.
 However, events may occur in the future that we are unable to accurately predict or over which we have no control.
-When considering our forward-looking statements, you should keep in mind the risk factors and other cautionary statements in this Form 10-K and other factors noted throughout this Form 10-K. There are many risks, uncertainties, and events that may cause our actual results to differ materially from those contained in any forward-looking statement.
+When considering our forward-looking statements, you should keep in mind the risk factors and other cautionary statements contained in this Form 10-K and other factors noted throughout this Form 10-K. There are many risks, uncertainties, and events that may cause our actual results to differ materially from those contained in any forward-looking statement.
 Please read the section entitled "Risk Factors" for a discussion of certain risks of our business and an investment in our common stock.

 ITEM 7A.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK involved in the oil and natural gas industry, there may be a positive or a negative effect on our exposure to credit risk in that our customers may be similarly affected by changes in economic and industry conditions.
-For the year ended December 31, 2008, our top two customers accounted for approximately 14.4% and 12.3% of our revenues.
-For the year ended December 31, 2007, our top two customers accounted for approximately 12.1% and 9.9% of our revenues.
-For the year ended December 31, 2006, no customer accounted for 10% or more of our revenues.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

+We have not entered into any hedging agreements or swap agreements.
+Our principal market risk is the risk related to the concentration of our customers in the oil and natural gas industry.
+Since our customers are involved in the oil and natural gas industry, there may be a positive or a negative effect on our exposure to credit risk in that our customers may be similarly affected by changes in economic and industry conditions.
+For the year ended December 31, 2009, our top customer accounted for approximately 30.8% of our revenues.
+For the year ended December 31, 2008, our top two customers accounted for approximately 12.1% of our revenues.
+During the fourth quarter we began to conduct business in Canada which subjects us to a foreign currency exchange rate risk.
+Our results of operations and our cash flows could be impacted by changes in foreign currency exchange rates.